Items tagged “obstetrics”

 Antenatal soft markers on ultrasound

-Antenatal soft ultrasound markers are fetal sonographic findings that are generally not abnormalities as such but are indicative of an increased age adjusted risk of an underlying fetal aneuploidic or some non chromosomal abnormalities.
-Most of the described features do not constitute a structu...
+Antenatal soft ultrasound markers are fetal sonographic findings that are generally not abnormalities as such but are indicative of an increased age-adjusted risk of an underlying fetal aneuploidic or certain non-chromosomal abnormalities.
+Most of the described features do not constitute a stru...

 Fetal tachycardia is an abnormal increase in the fetal heart rate.
 It is variably defined as a heart rate above 160-180 beats per minute (bpm) and typically ranges between 170-220 bpm (higher rates can occur with tachyarrhythmias).
 Epidemiology The estimated prevalence is ~0.4-1% of pregnancie...